+Machine Learning Methods.
 The GP method in StarDrop was used to train the majority of models described herein.
-GP is a powerful computational method for predictive QSAR modelling.
-Using a Bayesian probabilistic approach, the method is widely used in the field of machine learning but is not common in QSAR and ADMET (absorption, distribution, metabolism, excretion, and toxicity) modelling.
-This method overcomes many of the problems of existing QSAR modelling techniques, e.g., it does not require subjective a priori determination of parameters such as variable importance or network architectures and it is suitable for modelling non-linear relationships.
-The method has built-in mechanisms to prevent over-training and does not require cross-validation.
+GP is a powerful computational method for predictive QSAR modeling.
+Using a Bayesian probabilistic approach, the method is widely used in the field of machine learning but is not common in QSAR and ADMET (absorption, distribution, metabolism, excretion, and toxicity) modeling.
+This method overcomes many of the problems of existing QSAR modeling techniques, e.g., it does not require subjective a priori determination of parameters such as variable importance or network architectures and it is suitable for modeling nonlinear relationships.
+The method has built-in mechanisms to prevent overtraining and does not require cross-validation.
 In addition, the importance of each descriptor is reported; thus, the impact of E_a and ΔE_a can be directly measured.
-The details of the theory of Gaussian Processes for QSAR modelling are described in a comprehensive study by Obrezanova et al. [109].

-The CYP models were trained using the WLS technique [110] because, unlike other enzymes, CYP substrates frequently have multiple SoM with different relative rates (primary, secondary, tertiary), a regression model provides greater resolution for ranking the predicted sites.
-WLS is a linear regression that minimises the residual sum of the squared deviations between model values and experimental data values.
+The details of the theory of Gaussian processes for QSAR modeling are described in a comprehensive study by Obrezanova et al.109 multiple SoM with different relative rates (primary, secondary, tertiary), a regression model provides greater resolution for ranking the predicted sites.
+WLS is a linear regression that minimizes the residual sum of the squared deviations between model values and experimental data values.
 When fitting a line to the experimental data points, the weights allow each type of data point to be treated differently.
-The data point types that occur more frequently in the data (non-metabolised sites and primary sites) are given lower weight and less common types (secondary and tertiary points) are given a higher weight.
-The weighting ensures the line is not fit to maximise its score (residual sum of squares) at the expense of the less common site types by fitting the line very well to only the major site types.
+The data point types that occur more frequently in the data (nonmetabolized sites and primary sites) are given lower weight and less common types (secondary and tertiary points) are given a higher weight.
+The weighting ensures the line is not fit to maximize its score (residual sum of squares) at the expense of the less common site types by fitting the line very well to only the major site types.